Jhsmit/academic-kickstart/content/post/behind-the-gif/index.md

 title: "Behind the Gif"
 subtitle: ""
-summary: "A post on how to generate dual-color superresolution data and visualize it with iter_subplots"
+summary: "A post on how to use **ColiCoords** to generate dual-colour super-resolution data and visualize the result in Jupyter Notebooks"
 authors: []
 tags: []
 categories: []